-The Visual Arts Department has three experienced full-time teachers who provide a continuous program of instruction from grade 6-12.
+The Visual Arts Department provides a continuous program of instruction from grade 6-12.
 In the middle school all students attend visual arts classes for two double periods per week.
 From grade 9 courses become optional and students who may be intending to choose one of the I.B.
 Visual Arts courses are strongly advised to take the options in grades 9 and 10.